williamkannis/Beta-diversity-change-drivers/README.md

 <ins>NOTE:</ins> If replicating the results of analysis (Script 11 onward) by downloading data from the [Zenodo respository](), the .zip files will create duplicate folders.
 It is recommended to download all data before creating new file structures.

 ### Prepare input data - perform on local machine
 To best take advantage of high performance computation, we need to format our data in a manner that allows for parallel processing of diversity metrics.
-As we need to estimate 999 null iterations of each diversity metric and species pool (native only and contemporary), we want to prepare input data that can run simultaneously.
+As we need to estimate 999 null iterations of each diversity metric and species pool (native only and contemporary), we want to prepare input data that can run iterations simultaneously.
 For beta diversity null models, we need to generate 999 shuffled trait matrices and phylogenetic trees.
 For native alpha diversity, we need to generate 999 random community matrices.
 A benefit to HPC is that processes can be ran on a high number of cores among multiple computer nodes.
 To take advantage of HPC, we need to divide the list of null traits, trees, and/or communities into chunks based on CPU and memory limits per each node.
-These chunk can be ran on separate computer nodes.
+These chunks can be ran on separate computer nodes.
 This reduces memory requirements within nodes and allows for better queue times.

 The following script imports ```mod_com_diversity_input.rds```, ```his_com_diversity_input.rds```, ```trait_diversity_input.rds```, and ```phylo_tree.rds```.
 These data are then used to create reduced functional space using PCoA and trims trees to fit community data.
 Both observed and null input data lists for alpha and beta diversity are then created and divided into chunks to run on separate HPC nodes.
 * ```01_null_input_creation.R```